 Student Success Center - Drop-in tutoring is provided free of charge to all undergraduate students in the college.
-Students in need of one-on-one or small group tutoring for Calculus I, II, III, Differential Equations, Physics, General Chemistry for Engineers (CHEN 1211) and a variety of other courses should visit the Student Success Center located in the BOLD Center.
+Students in need of one-on-one or small group tutoring for Calculus I, II, III, Differential Equations, Physics, General Chemistry for Engineers (CHEN 1211) and a variety of other courses should visit the Student Success Center website.

 Applied Math, Chemistry & Physics Help Rooms - Free tutoring providing support for Calculus 1 – Differential Equations, Chemistry for Engineers and all major physics courses.
-Chemistry support provided in the blue “pool” area adjacent to the BOLD Center entrance; the Physics Help Room is in Duane Physics, Room G2B90.
+Chemistry support provided in the study area adjacent to the main BOLD Center entrance; the Physics Help Room is in Duane Physics, Room G2B90.
 Applied Mathematics support is provided in ECCR 244 (Calculus 1 & 2) STAD 262A-B (Calculus 3 & Differential Equations w/ Linear Algebra).